 where label is any string you want to use to uniquely identify this backup operation.
 (One good practice is to use the full path where you intend to put the backup dump file.)

 pg_start_backupcreates a backup label file, called backup_label, in the cluster directory with information about your backup, including the start time and label string.
-The file is critical to the integrity of the backup, should you need to restore from it.
+The function also creates a tablespace map file, called tablespace_map, in the cluster directory with information about tablespace symbolic links in pg_tblspc/ if one or more such link is present.
+Both files are critical to the integrity of the backup, should you need to restore from it.

 It does not matter which database within the cluster you connect to to issue this command.
 You can ignore the result returned by the function; but if it reports an error, deal with that before proceeding.

 pg_start_backupcan take a long time to finish.
 This is because it performs a checkpoint, and the I/O required for the checkpoint will be spread out over a significant period of time, by default half your inter-checkpoint interval (see the configuration parameter checkpoint_completion_target).
 This is usually what you want, because it minimizes the impact on query processing.
 If you want to start the backup as soon as possible, use:

 SELECT pg_start_backup('label', true);